prabhleen4/loginsystem/README.md

 Create the database required by the project.

-If an SQL database file is included in this repository, import the SQL file into phpMyAdmin.
+Import the SQL files from "Databses folder" into phpMyAdmin.

-4. Configure the Database Connection
+Step 4.
+Configure the Database Connection

 Make sure the PHP database connection is configured with the correct local MySQL details.